 Prerequisite, 9 credits in psychology.
-A study of animal behavior in its relation to human behavior by means of a critical survey of laboratory experiments in such areas as sensory discrimination, intelligence, learning and problem solving; a tracing of phylogenetic and ontogenetic development.
-Lectures, readings, and reports.
+A comparative study of animal and human behavior by means of a critical survey of laboratory experiments.
+There is considerable emphasis on the physiological factors underlying such areas of response as sensation, emotion, and adaptive learning.

-216. SEMINAR AND RESEARCH PROBLEM.
+216. Seminar and Research Problem.
 2 credits.